whroman/kite-lite/README.md

 ## Other thoughts
 - (***) Having a hit counter is __very__ 90's.
 I don't think we should have this on the site.
+  - Edit: Maybe you meant an analytics tracker?
+Either way, analytics are very easy to set up and also very valuable, so I'm definitely doing it.
 - (***) What does your timeframe look like?
 There's not much for me to do at this point until the parts I've mentioned above are done.